 Traditionalists will tell you that serif fonts should only be used for print, but we say that’s nonsense.
-In fact, serifs have made a huge comeback in 2020, have taken over the web, and are in some damn trendy presentations.
+In fact, serifs have made a huge comeback, have taken over the web, and are in some damn trendy presentations.

 We don’t recommend using serif fonts for body copy, as they aren’t always the clearest, but for titles, or as a supporting font, they can work nicely to liven up your slides, while delivering that touch of class some of you might be looking for.